yyang-pplus/yyang-pplus.github.io/_posts/2020-06-10-user-defined-output-stream-buffers.md

 Found in `<streambuf>`, the template class `basic_streambuf<>` defines the interface for stream buffers.
 A **stream buffer** is an abstract layer between an I/O stream and the final data source or destination.
 Different `streambuf` subclass implement different buffering strategies.
 Typically, an output stream buffer stores characters gathered from an output stream in a buffer until it **flush**es those characters to their real destination.
 An input stream buffer is similar, expect that the characters flow the other way.[<sup>\[2\]</sup>](#references) The buffer used to write characters is also called **put area**, while the buffer for input is also called **get area**.
 The key to understand stream buffer's operations is in knowing how those functions manipulate the get area or the put area.

-# Unbuffered Output Stream Buffer
+# Unbuffered output stream buffer

 Streambuf buffer management is fairly sophisticated.
 So, let's start with a simple one, which has no buffer to manage.